Common Causes of Georgia Large Truck Accidents: Negligent Truck Maintenance and Faulty Manufacturing

 It is also possible for faulty truck manufacturing or defective design to cause a large truck crash.
 When a large truck’s brake system is faulty, the tires are defective, or the axles are improperly connected to the wheels, it can cause serious problems for long-distance travel.
 If the truck manufacturer does not repair problems found with its trucks, or if a truck company does not repair problems it knows are there, they may be liable for the resulting accidents and injuries.

 If you or a loved one has been injured in a Georgia large truck accident due to the negligence of the driver, truck company, or truck manufacturer, the Atlanta big rig accident attorneys at The Law Offices of Wayne Grant, P.C., can help you understand your legal rights.
 We will work diligently to recover compensation for your losses from those responsible.
-To learn more about your legal options, call us today at 866-249-5513 or 404-995-3955.
+To learn more about your legal options, call us today at 404-995-3955.